griffinjohndavid/Funsheet/README.md

 #### Features
 * A simple start screen showing the activities closest to the user
-* The ability for logged in users to give reviews on activities
+* The ability for logged in users to give ratings for activities
-* Shake your device to display a random activity
 * When viewing an activity you can opt to navigate to that activity via Google Maps

 #### Known Issues
 There are currently no issues known.
-If you discover an issue, please submit it via the [Issues](https://github.com/jgriffin3/Dots/issues) tab on GitHub.
+If you discover an issue, please submit it via the [Issues](https://github.com/jgriffin3/Funsheet/issues) tab on GitHub.

 #### Team Contributions
 * John David Griffin **_50%_**